 March 23-27, 2023THE 10THPLOWMAN CHAMBER MUSIC COMPETITION & FESTIVAL Co-presented by the First Baptist Church of Columbia, the Missouri Symphony, and the University of Missouri

 We are elated to bring back this special national event after a 4-year hiatus due to the pandemic.
-Which ensemble(s) will win the $5000 Grand Prize, and the coveted Audience Prize?
+Which ensemble(s) will win the $5000 Grand Prize, and the coveted Audience Prize in 2023?
 Enjoy the suspense, the recitals and greeting the next generation of young musicians from across the country.
 For complete festival schedule that includes master classes, please visit plowmancompetition.org/festival.html .

 SCHEDULE AT GLANCE: 3.23.2023, 7pm Thursday, *MUWhitmore Recital Hall LUCILLE CHUNG, PIANO RECITAL

 3.24.2023, 7pm Friday, FBC AMIT PELED, CELLO RECITAL with Peter Miyamoto, piano

 May 5, 2023 (Fri) 7pm, FBC Cinco de Mayo with Pre-concert Performance Admission: $20 / $10 Students with I.D. (with reception)